Secretariat of Intelligence: Operation Ciprés

 The Argentine justice system, needing new leads because of all the pressure put on them to solve both bombings, ordered SIDE to find Mokhtari and bring her back to Argentina for interrogation.
 A plan codenamed Operation Ciprés was orchestrated to locate her in Europe and bring her back to Argentina.
 Once located in Switzerland, she was conned into coming back to Argentina by SIDE agents, who posed as meat businessmen who proposed her a job as a translator to do business with Iran.

 The operation was carried out by the Sala Patria group, and it has been said that the operation cost the Secretariat about half a million dollars, which included locating her, paying costs, agents and buying information in Cyprus, France, Belgium and Switzerland.
-The French intelligence service also helped SIDE locate Mokhtari in while she was living in Paris, France.
+The French intelligence service also helped SIDE locate Mokhtari while she was living in Paris, France.

 Mokthari was on an Air France flight to Montevideo, Uruguay, that made a stop in Buenos Aires.
 When she got off to change planes, she was arrested by a special counter-terrorism team of the Federal Police.
-Mokhtari was eventually let free, there were no sufficient proofs to incriminate her in anything, or even being involved in the Iranian support group that carried out the AMIA bombing.
+Mokhtari was eventually set free; there were no sufficient proofs to incriminate her in anything, or even of involvement in the Iranian support group that carried out the AMIA bombing.

 A restriction on leaving the country was imposed on her, and later lifted, but Nasrim Mokhtari had already lost her contacts in Paris, had no money, and become a publicly known 'international terrorist'.
 The Secretariat declined to provide sufficient accommodations for Mokhtari to stay in Argentina, and Iran did not want her in its territory because of the sufficient international problems she brought to them with Iran being blamed in participating in the AMIA bombing.
 She is currently hospitalized at a mental institution in Buenos Aires.